TOMI-2025/TOMI-2025.github.io/index.markdown

 #### **Generation Results**
 We define 4 **tonalities** (C major / A minor, F major / D minor, G major / E minor and B$$\flat$$ major / G minor) and 4 distinct **section sequence**, each comprising a sequence of section names with phrase labels and bar durations.
 Sections with the same name and phrase label should be identical (eg. $$\text{pre-chorus}$$ and $$\text{pre-chorus}$$), while those with different names but the same phrase label should be similar (eg. $$\text{verse 1}$$ and $$\text{verse 2}$$).
 Then, we generate four sets of electronic music compositions of 120 BPM for each method, with each set containing 8 compositions generated under the same section sequence and 4 different tonalities (2 compositions for each key).
+\\
+In total, we generate 128 compositions (32 for each section sequence).
+The audio is used in our objective and subjective evaluations, as discussed in the paper.

 ##### <center> \( \textbf{Structure 1: } \) \( \text{intro(8b)} \) \( \rightarrow \) \( \text{verse 1(16b)} \) \( \rightarrow \) \( \text{pre-chorus(8b)} \) \( \rightarrow \) \( \text{chorus 1(16b)} \) \( \rightarrow \) \( \text{verse 2(16b)} \) \( \rightarrow \) \( \text{pre-chorus(8b)} \) \( \rightarrow \) \( \text{chorus 2(16b)} \) \( \rightarrow \) \( \text{bridge(8b)} \) \( \rightarrow \) \( \text{chorus 3(16b)} \) \( \rightarrow \) \( \text{outro(8b)} \)
 <div class="center-stuff">